-In the event that a situation arises on the Juniata College campus, including student residence halls, academic or administrative buildings, all college property owned or controlled by Juniata College, and public property contiguous to campus, a timely warning will be issued.
-If information received is considered by Juniata College's Office of Public Safety to represent a serious or continuing threat to students or employees, the Director of Public Safety or designee will authorize the issuance of a timely warning.
+In the event that a situation arises on the Juniata College campus and the information received is considered by Juniata College's Office of Public Safety to represent an ongoing or continuing threat to students or employees, the Director of Public Safety or designee will authorize the issuance of a timely warning.
+The Juniata College campus includes all student residence halls, academic or administrative buildings, all property owned or controlled by Juniata College, and any public property contiguous to campus.
 For purposes of this policy, "timely" means as soon as reasonably feasible after an incident has been reported to the Office of Public Safety or a campus security authority.

-In order to determine if timely warning is required, and to determine the content of the warning, the Office of Public Safety may consult with all relevant outside authorities, including local emergency responders, and with offices on campus, including the Dean of Students Office, the Title IX Coordinator, Media Relations, and the Office of Human Resources.
+In order to determine if a timely warning is required, and to determine the content of the warning, the Office of Public Safety may consult with all relevant outside authorities, including local emergency responders, law enforcement, and with offices on campus, including the Dean of Students Office, the Title IX Coordinator, and the Office of Human Resources.
 If time permits, the President's Office will be consulted prior to issuing the warning.
 Trained personnel are authorized to issue a timely warning.

-In determining whether to issue a timely warning, the college will consider any factors reflecting on whether the information received represents a serious or continuing threat to the college community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) when it was reported; (d) the continuing danger to the campus community.
+In determining whether to issue a timely warning, the college will consider all factors reflecting on whether the information received represents an ongoing or continuing threat to the college community, including, but not limited to, (a) the nature of the incident; (b) when and where the incident occurred; (c) when it was reported; (d) and the continuing danger to the campus community.

 If there is insufficient information available to determine whether the incident represents a continuing threat to the college community, the college will issue a timely warning unless, based on the information available, it appears unlikely that there is an ongoing threat to the community, and will note in the content of the timely warning that, based on the information available, the college does not have full information to evaluate the nature of the ongoing threat.